One China: Evolution of the One China principle

 One interpretation, which was adopted during the Cold War, is that either the PRC or the ROC is the sole rightful government of all China and that the other government is illegitimate.
 While much of the western bloc maintained relations with the ROC until the 1970s under this policy, much of the eastern bloc maintained relations with the PRC.
-While the government of the ROC considered itself the remaining holdout of the legitimate government of a country overrun by what it thought of as Communist bandit, the PRC claimed to have succeeded the ROC in the Chinese Civil War.
+While the government of the ROC considered itself the remaining holdout of the legitimate government of a country overrun by what it thought of as "Communist bandits", the PRC claimed to have succeeded the ROC in the Chinese Civil War.
 Though the ROC no longer portrays itself as the sole legitimate government of China, the position of the PRC remained unchanged until the early 2000s, when the PRC began to soften its position on this issue to promote Chinese unification.

+One interpretation of one China is that only one geographical region of China exists, which was split between two Chinese governments during the Chinese Civil War.
+This is largely the position of current supporters of Chinese unification in mainland China, who believe that "one China" should eventually unite under a single government.
+Starting in 2005, this position has become close enough to the position of the PRC, allowing high-level dialogue between the CCP and the Pan-Blue Coalition of the ROC.

 The revised position of the PRC was made clear in the Anti-Secession Law of 2005, which although stating that there is one China whose sovereignty is indivisible, does not explicitly identify this China with the PRC.
 Almost all PRC laws have a suffix "of the People's Republic of China" (prefix in Chinese grammar) in their official names, but the Anti-Secession Law is an exception.
 Beijing has made no major statements after 2004 which identify one China with the PRC and has shifted its definition of one China slightly to encompass a concept called the '1992 Consensus': both sides of the Taiwan strait recognize there is only one China—both mainland China and Taiwan belong to the same China but agree to differ on the definition of which China.

-One interpretation of one China is that only one geographical region of China exists, which was split between two Chinese governments during the Chinese Civil War.
-This is largely the position of current supporters of Chinese unification in Mainland China, who believe that "one China" should eventually unite under a single government.
-Starting in 2005, this position has become close enough to the position of the PRC, allowing high-level dialogue between the CCP and the Pan-Blue Coalition of the ROC.
+According to Taiwanese lawyer Chen Chang-wen, the new version changed from a subordinate relationship to an equal relationship, and the legislation only legalized its constitutional obligations.
+Placing less emphasis on which government should represent One China is more compatible with KMT's position as well as the current ROC Constitution.
+This reformulation was also reflected in the 2022 PRC white paper on Taiwan.